ribasco/async-gamequery-lib/README.md

                     latch.countDown();
                 }
             }
-            //If not yet done, register a callback and display the result once completed else {
+            //If not, register a callback to handle future response else {
                 infoFuture.whenComplete(new BiConsumer<SourceQueryInfoResponse, Throwable>() {
                     @Override